Accessing Shared Lives – sharing a home

-If full-time residential care (or other more formal care services) aren't for you, but managing life in your own home is causing you problems, you could benefit from what we call 'Shared Lives'.
+If residential care or other more formal care services aren't for you but managing life in your own home is causing you problems, you could possibly benefit from what we call 'Shared Lives'.

-You would be sharing the home of a chosen host – this could be a single person, a couple or a whole family.
+You would be sharing the home of a chosen host, who could be a single person, a couple or a whole family.
 You could be part of a family, bring your own things and be supported in your hobbies, interests and activities.

-It's somewhere safe and supportive for you to stay at the times that suit you, whether it's for a few hours during the day or evening, overnight, for a weekend or even longer.
+Shared Lives is somewhere safe and supportive for you to stay at the times that suit you, whether it's for a few hours during the day or evening, overnight, for a weekend or even longer.

 How to begin your Shared Life

 The service is available to people from the age of 16 who are eligible for a KCC service under The Care Act.

 To access Shared Lives, speak to your case officer or social worker about your needs so that they can make a referral to us.